What is pneumonia?

 - Have a weak immune system.

-- Reside in a place where people live close together, such as a college dorm or nursing home.
+- Reside in a place where people live close together, such as a university dorm or nursing home.

 When To Call a Doctor